-Meeting industry accreditation.
+Meeting academic accreditation.

-Our program is designed for accreditation by the National Environmental Health Science and Protection Accreditation Council, demonstrating we meet high-quality industry standards in preparing our graduates for success by providing a strong educational foundation.
+Our program is designed for accreditation by the National Environmental Health Science and Protection Accreditation Council, demonstrating we meet high-quality academic standards in preparing our graduates for success by providing a strong educational foundation.

 Environmental Health Degree Outcomes

 The outlook for students in the environmental health field is promising and New York State is a leader in the field.
 Employment opportunities exist with public health departments, no-profit organizations, government agencies, private companies, environmental research corporations, and state environmental health associations.
-Many graduates also pursue medical school or graduate school in environmental health or public health:

 - Air Pollution Analysis and Control

 - Drinking Water and Ground Water Remediation and Testing

 - Hazardous Waste Reduction and Remediation